ethereumjs/ultralight/packages/browser-client/README.md

 # Ultralight Block Explorer

-This is a proof of concept block explorer that will start an Ultralight portal network client in the browser that leverages a UDP proxy service to connect to other nodes in the network and retrieve blocks from the History Network.
+This is a proof of concept block explorer that can start an Ultralight portal network client in the browser that leverages a UDP proxy service (or an Android mobile app) to connect to other nodes in the network and retrieve blocks from the History Network.

 ## Usage